When a host is highlighted in the Load Generators group box, the Load Generators settings dialog is displayed either with:

 Increasing the load factor proportionally increases the number of Virtual Users created by each Load Generator.
 For example, where NeoLoad needs to creates five more Virtual Users and Load Generator A has a load factor of "3" and Load Generator B a load factor of "2", A will create three Virtual Users and B will create two.
 The more powerful machines may be configured to create a greater number of Virtual Users.

-In the Advanced Host Configuration dialog box, the Version tab allows updating Load Generators.
+In the Advanced Host Configuration dialog box, the Information tab allows updating Load Generators.

 A NeoLoad Controller can automatically update obsolete Load Generators (orange indicator in the list).
 This is particularly useful after a Controller update.